JapSethi/Personal-kicad-library/README.md

 `Part_Function_Part-Number`

 Follow the part's datasheet's recommended footprint layout.
 The footprint should include the part REF**, a pin 1 indicator, and any part outlines or graphics on front silkscreen (F.silkS).
-All custom part footprints are saved to the ' JapSethi-footprints.pretty ' folder
+All custom part footprints are saved to the `JapSethi-footprints.pretty` folder